ibm-cloud-docs/Cloudant/offerings/bluemix.md

 We recommend that you store binary attachments, or large JSON blobs, in object storage and save a link to the location in an {{site.data.keyword.cloudant_short_notm}} JSON document.

-When you replicate, documents or attachments that exceed these limits do not replicate to the target database.
+When you replicate, documents or attachments that exceed these limits don't replicate to the target database.
 For more information about how to detect replication errors, see [Replication errors](/docs/Cloudant?topic=cloudant-replication-api#replication-errors).